Bernardo Sambra is a Peruvian photographer and conservationist who specializes in wildlife and the submarine world.

 As founder of The Living Oceans, Bernardo has led various undersea photographic expeditions, has been the official spokesperson of the Hora del Planeta organized by the World Wildlife Fund (WWF) and has spoken at prestigious events such as Celebrate the Sea in Singapore.
 In 2013 he took part in the TEDx Conference where his message emphasized that: “We can only protect the things we know”.

-His images and articles have received many awards and have been published in important international publications.
-His work has been included in exhibitions as: Oceanos Expo, Masters Image Maker’s Gallery, Reflejos Submarinos, and Oceans: A World to discover, among others.
+His images and articles have received various awards and have been published in important international publications.
+His work has been included in exhibitions as: Fragile: United Nations Global Climate Summit Océanos Expo, Masters Image Maker’s Gallery, Reflejos Submarinos, and Oceans: A World to discover, among others.